GrammaTech/gtirb-rewriting/doc/Drivers.md

 ## Passes and Pass Drivers

-If the pass class can be instantiated without arguments, the pass class can be exposed directly as the entry point.
-However, if the pass requires arguments to initialize a pass driver will be required.
+If the pass class can be instantiated without arguments, the pass class can be exposed directly as the entry point and its description will be taken from the class's docstring.
+However, if the pass requires arguments to initialize then a pass driver will be required.

 Pass drivers can add options to its [argparse group](https://docs.python.org/3/library/argparse.html#argument-groups) by implementing the `add_options` method.
 Then in its `create_pass` method it